Characterizing quantum synchronization in the van der Pol oscillator via tomogram and photon correlation

-In this work we have developed a tomographic framework to characterize synchronization in a driven quantum vdPo.
-By employing the nonclassical area as a quantifier, we identified Arnold tongue structures in the quadrature space that clearly reflect synchronization signatures in both the classical and quantum regimes.
-In the classical limit, the onset of synchronization is sharp, accompanied by a significant increase in nonclassicality, whereas in the deep quantum regime, the synchronization regions become broader and smoother, with the nonclassical area saturating to modest values.
-We analyzed the steady-state tomograms for different driving strengths, which provided an experimentally accessible visualization of the underlying nonclassical features.
-A central theoretical contribution of this study is the explicit derivation of the steady-state density matrix elements at arbitrary driving strengths in the deep quantum regime, where nonlinear damping confines the oscillator to the lowest Fock levels.
+The basic theoretical contribution of this study is the explicit derivation of the steady state density matrix elements at arbitrary driving strengths in the deep quantum regime, where nonlinear damping confines the oscillator to the lowest Fock levels.
 This analytic solution captures how drive strength and detuning shape the populations and coherences of the steady state.
+We also analyzed the steady state tomograms for different driving strengths, which provided an experimentally accessible visualization of the underlying nonclassical features.
 Likewise, our tomogram measure is a key achievement that delineates an underlying set of quantum states in the QS landscape.
-Importantly, we observe symmetry breaking and phase localization in the quantum tomograms, providing a direct and novel signature of the onset of quantum synchronization.
-This finding is complementary to the symmetry breaking in the Wigner function, linking phase-space asymmetry with measurable tomographic features of synchronization.
-Similarly, the nutshell of the two-level qubit is crucial for phase locking as coherence emerges in the deep quantum limit.
-In addition, we have reformulated (Eq. \ref{meqt}) the master equation in terms of the quantum tomogram, providing direct access to synchronization signatures from experimentally measurable probability distributions.
-These results offer a practical framework for robustness of nonclassical steady states in vdP oscillators with potential relevance for future experimental and technological applications, including quantum state engineering \cite{Cooper_2015}, error correction \cite{10.1145/3695053.3730991}, protocol design \cite{solani}, etc. Last but not least, this study contributes as a theory-experiment bridge apart from the framework of the vdPo, allowing for further investigation into the potential link between the two figures of merit mentioned here.
+Importantly, we observe symmetry breaking and phase localization in the quantum tomograms, providing a direct and novel signature of the onset of QS.
+This finding is complementary to the symmetry breaking in the Wigner function, linking phase space asymmetry with measurable tomographic features of synchronization.
+Similarly, the nutshell of the two level qubit is crucial for phase locking as coherence emerges in the deep quantum limit.
+In addition, we have reformulated [equation~(\ref{meqt})] the master equation in terms of the quantum tomogram, providing direct access to synchronization signatures from experimentally measurable probability distributions.
+These results offer a practical framework for the robustness of nonclassical steady states in vdPos with potential relevance for future experimental and technological applications, including quantum state engineering \cite{Cooper_2015,Adhikary_2025}, error correction \cite{10.1145/3695053.3730991}, protocol design \cite{solani}, non-Gaussian charger of battery \cite{adhikary2026}, etc. We believe this work will contribute well to the study of networks of coupled quantum oscillators by establishing our framework to measure the synchronization phenomena in such systems.
+Moreover, the methodologies developed here will provide a roadmap for implementing sensing applications in superconducting circuits \cite{PhysRevA.97.013811} and trapped ion platforms \cite{Li2025}, enabling active stabilization and manipulation of synchronized quantum states.
+Last but not least, this study contributes as a theory-experiment bridge apart from the framework of the vdPo, allowing for further investigation into the potential link between the two figures of merit mentioned here.